-Consistently recognized as a premier environmental litigation practice, Arnold & Porter excels at representing clients in high-stakes, complex environmental matters spanning the landscape of environmental law, including:
+Consistently recognized as a premier environmental litigation practice, Arnold & Porter excels at representing clients in high-stakes, complex enforcement matters spanning the landscape of environmental law, including:

 - federal and state enforcement actions (both civil and criminal);

 - contaminated sites across the US;

 - toxic torts, class actions and mass torts;

 - administrative hearings and proceedings involving chemicals, land use and development.